WD59-14/Render96ex-Portmaster-release-music-fix/README.md

 # Render96ex-Portmaster-release-music-fix
+READ BEFORE INSTALLING v0.1.0!!!
+MAKE SURE YOU DELETE ALL THE FILES INSIDE THE AUDIO FOLDER BEFORE COPYING IN THE NEW ONES!!
+THE GAME WILL VERY LIKELY NOT BOOT IF YOU DO NOT DELETE THEM!!

 Fixes the music crashes in the portmaster release of Render96ex with a few extras such as higher quality music and a build with some custom music.

 v0.1.0 (Render96ex music crash fix) includes: